Top 15 Sites to Get Royalty Free Music for Podcasts

 Territory and duration: Prefer perpetual rights that work across the world.
 This keeps future podcast episodes safe when you expand.

-How to choose music that fits voice
+How do I choose music that fits my voice?

 Workflow for consistent results

-Choosing the right background music can elevate your podcast, but it is critical to source it legally and with quality in mind.
-By focusing on trusted libraries, checking each track’s licence terms, and downloading lossless where offered, you can build a repeatable workflow that keeps your podcast episodes professional and consistent across the world.
+By focusing on trusted libraries, checking each track’s licence terms, and downloading lossless audio where available, you can build a repeatable workflow that keeps your podcast episodes professional and consistent worldwide.

-Build your podcast soundtrack at TYX Studios
+Elevate your podcast at TYX Studios

 Every session gives you access to industry-leading equipment, acoustically treated rooms, and engineers who know how to clear licences and craft intros, beds, and stings that fit your show.

-Whether you are launching your first series or scaling a network, we will help you integrate music legally, mix consistently, and deliver the highest quality masters.
+your network, we will help you integrate music legally, mix consistently, and deliver the highest-Whether you are launching your first series or scaling a network, we will help you integrate music legally, mix consistently, and deliver the highest quality masters.

 Frequently Asked Questions